molily/molily.de/_posts/2020-11-21-testing-angular.md

 </p>
 </script>

 As a start, let us write a minimal test that checks the document title.
-In the Counter repository, we create a file called `cypress/integration/counter.ts`.
+In the project directory, we create a file called `cypress/integration/counter.ts`.
 It looks like this:

 ```typescript
 describe('Counter', () => {